voctif/voctif/README.md

 - 📫 How to reach me: victorgabriell1177@gmail.com
 - 😄 Pronouns: he/him
 - 🎼 I like to listen: Polyphia
-- ⚡ Fun fact: i like pitaya
+- ⚡ Fun fact: I like pitaya